brenderi/typescript-training-playground/README.md

 The goal of this activity is to use classes, interfaces, and functions to create objects that represent colors and describe how they combine.

-1. A starter template for this activity is available on StackBlitz at <https://stackblitz.com/edit/typescript-training-playground-starter>.
+1. A starter template for this activity is available on StackBlitz at <https://stackblitz.com/edit/typescript-training-color-activity>.
 Fork this project using the button in the toolbar.
 This project contains all of the HTML and CSS required for the view and the code that wires up the range and number `<input>` controls.

 2. Add a class to the color-models folder in separate TS files for each of the following ways to represent a color:

-   - [ ] HEX
+   - [ ] HEX - `HexColor`
-   - [ ] RGB
+   - [ ] RGB - `RGBColor`

    The classes should implement this interface:

 ```ts
 interface IColor {